 The University of Illinois conducts criminal background checks on all job candidates upon acceptance of a contingent offer.

-About Department of Human Development and Family Studies University of Illinois at Urbana-Champaign
+About University of Illinois Department of Human Development & Family Studies

 The Department of Human Development and Family Studies is comprised of highly productive faculty committed to addressing challenges regarding human development, relationships, and families through cutting-edge research, award-winning instruction, and culturally sensitive outreach.
 HDFS faculty and student scholarship is always conducted with a view to relevant contextual issues and to practical implications be they for community or health professionals, families/parents, schools/teachers/youth program leaders, or policymakers.